b97tsk/reactive-tree/README.md

 #### class Leaf: write()

-`write()` sets `value` property to a new value.
-It causes the leaf to react if this new value differs from the old one (To change this behavior, see [selector](#class-leaf-selector)).
+Set `value` property to a new value.
+It also causes the leaf to react if this new value differs from the old one (To change this behavior, see [selector](#class-leaf-selector)).

 #### class Leaf: subject()

-`subject()` creates an RxJS BehaviorSubject for the leaf and returns it.
+Create an RxJS BehaviorSubject for the leaf and returns it.
 Subsequent calls return the same one.

 The subject responds to `write()` and `subscribe()`.

 #### class Leaf: subscribe()

-`subscribe()` subscribes an RxJS Observable and returns an RxJS Subscription.
+Subscribe an RxJS Observable and returns an RxJS Subscription.
 A `write()` cancels this subscription.
 Each value emitted by this observable is written to the leaf, like `write()` but without canceling this subscription.

 #### class Leaf: unsubscribe()

-`unsubscribe()` cancels all subscriptions created by `subscribe()`.
+Cancel all subscriptions created by `subscribe()`.
 A `write()` also cancels all those subscriptions.

 ### class Twig